ananyabhatia/CS372-final-project/docs/EXAMPLES.md

 6. Preheat your grill to medium-high heat.
 Place the patty on the grill and cook for about 5-7 minutes, flipping once, until it is cooked through.
 7. Remove the patty from the grill and let it rest for a few minutes.
 8. Place the brioche bun down and add the patty, onion, and tomato mixture.
 Top with a dollop of sour cream and enjoy your delicious dish!

+From this test, we can see the impact of the fine tuned ResNet over the small CNN trained from scratch.
+The small CNN predicted many ingredients that are clearly not part of this dish and the recipe is much longer because of all the extra ingredients.
+The ResNet actually predicted a decent number of ingredients and it could definitely be realistic for a recipe.
+We can definitely still see some mistake, like how the last step says to top with a dollop of sour cream but that is not an ingredient that is even listed, but overall it seems decently realistic.